 Because of these differences, the cold version has a silky texture and fresh taste (which is great on bagels and crackers), while the hot version is flakier and tastes smokier.
 The hot-smoked version is what we are using in this salad for its flakier texture and smokiness.

-Do you like your salmon pasta salad served warm or cold?
-If you liked this version of smoked salmon pasta, please comment and share!
+Do you like your smoked salmon pasta salad served warm or cold?
+If you liked this recipe, please comment and share!

-- 2 cups Fusilli - or other short pasta of your choice
+- 2 cups dry penne pasta - or other short pasta of your choice

 - ½ cup mandarin oranges - peeled and separated